hicommonwealth/commonwealth/packages/chain-events/chain-testing/README.md

 ## Setup

 The easiest way to access the tool is to run `docker compose up` this will create a docker deployment with two containers.
 The following networking configuration is as follows:
-1. Ganache Privat Chain container - `localhost:8545`
+1. Ganache Private Chain container - `localhost:8545`
 2. Abstraction API container - `localhost:3000`

 From here API routes can be used and the private chain can be used as an RPC host anywhere this is used(ie metamask)